Rodio346/mythical-javascript/README.md

 #### Note: Global variable object usually inherit from `Object.prototype` object hence Global VO `__proto__` refer to the `Object.prototype` (In case of SpiderMonkey but for different case it might inherit from something else).

 Right now we understood that object can inherit values from another object and at the same time have scope.
-So the question arises is which will be looked first when asked.
+So the question arises is which property/method will be looked-up first when asked.
 Whenever any variable is invoked then it is looked at `__proto__` first and then `__parent__`.
 So if we write something like:
 ```
   with ({z: 50}) {
     console.log(x, z);